Homepage Icon

 Practice Snapshot for Kentucky Attorneys

-Local practitioners routinely navigate: Inheritance tax on certain beneficiaries, Class A beneficiaries exempt (spouse, children, parents), Dower and curtesy rights, and Transfer on Death Deed available.
+Local practitioners routinely navigate: Inheritance tax on certain beneficiaries, Class A beneficiaries exempt (spouse, children, grandchildren, parents, siblings), Dower and curtesy rights, and Community property trust option.

 Common Kentucky filings and forms include: Kentucky Deeds, Kentucky Durable Power of Attorney, Kentucky Living Will Directive, and Kentucky Inheritance Tax forms.
-Key Kentucky statutory touchpoints include: Kentucky Inheritance Tax, Dower and curtesy provisions, and Transfer on Death Deed Act.
+Key Kentucky statutory touchpoints include: Kentucky Inheritance Tax, Dower and curtesy provisions, and Kentucky Community Property Trust Act.

 Key Considerations for Kentucky Attorneys